opensearch-project/documentation-website/_dashboards/install/rpm.md

 ## Install OpenSearch Dashboards from a downloaded package

-1. Download the RPM package directly from the [OpenSearch downloads page](https://opensearch.org/downloads.html){:target='\_blank'}.
+1. Download the RPM package for the desired version directly from the [OpenSearch downloads page](https://opensearch.org/downloads.html){:target='\_blank'}.
 The RPM package can be download for both **x64** and **arm64** architectures.
 1. Import the public GPG key.
-This key verifies that the your OpenSearch instance is signed.
+This key verifies that your OpenSearch instance is signed.
     ```bash
     sudo rpm --import https://artifacts.opensearch.org/publickeys/opensearch.pgp
     ```